nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Use case: Undo modifications**

 **MSS**
-1. User undos the latest modification made to the Clients' list in the AddressBook.
+1. User undos the latest modification made to the Clients' list in the CinnamonBun.
 2. The modifications have been undone.
-3. The AddressBook shows the earlier clients' list without the modifications.
+3. CinnamonBun shows the earlier clients' list without the modifications.

 **Extensions**
 * 1a.
 There have been no modification made prior to calling undo.